Shares, oil retreat on global growth fears

 NEW YORK Global shares fell for a third day on Wednesday as corporate warnings of slower growth underscored concerns about a sluggish world economy, while oil prices slipped despite worries about the security of Middle East crude supplies.

-Weak risk sentiment hurt equity markets after warnings from the International Monetary Fund, the World Bank and U.S. multinationals about the lackluster world economic outlook.
+Weak risk sentiment hurt equity markets after warnings from the International Monetary Fund, the World Bank and U.S. multinationals about the lacklustre world economic outlook.

-After the close of trading on Tuesday, Alcoa (AA.N) warned of dwindling aluminum consumption, while other large companies, including Dow component Chevron Corp (CVX.N), cautioned about slowing growth.
+After the close of trading on Tuesday, Alcoa warned of dwindling aluminium consumption, while other large companies, including Dow component Chevron Corp, cautioned about slowing growth.

 Alcoa shares slid 4.6 percent to $8.71, while Chevron fell 4.2 percent to $112.45 and was the biggest drag on the S&P 500.
 The company said third-quarter profits would be "substantially lower" than the previous quarter.